Wyliemaster/gddocs/docs/resources/server/friendrequest.md

 | 37  | age						  | **String** 									 | How long ago the friend request was sent (e.g. "2 months")
 | 41  | isBlocked			      | **Bool**									 | if you have blocked the user

+### Trivia

+- By sending yourself a friend request, you can actually block yourself